 Vertical Boarding is when a boarding house caters for students from different year groups.

-For more advice on which boarding style & school will best suit your child talk to our Placement team who will discuss all the pro's & cons.
+For more advice on which boarding style and school will best suit your child, talk to our Admissions team who will discuss all the pros and cons.